rust-lang/book/second-edition/nostarch/chapter03.md

 and control flow.
 These foundations will be in every Rust program, and learning them early will give you a strong core to start from.

-PROD: START BOX

-### Keywords
+> ### Keywords

-The Rust language has a set of *keywords* that have been reserved for use by the language only, much like other languages do.
-Keep in mind that you cannot use these words as names of variables or functions.
-Most of the keywords have special meanings, and you’ll be using them to do various tasks in your Rust programs; a few have no current functionality associated with them but have been reserved for functionality that might be added to Rust in the future.
-You can find a list of the keywords in Appendix A.

-PROD: END BOX
+>
+> The Rust language has a set of *keywords* that have been reserved for use by
+> the language only, much like other languages do.
+Keep in mind that you cannot
+> use these words as names of variables or functions.
+Most of the keywords have
+> special meanings, and you’ll be using them to do various tasks in your Rust
+> programs; a few have no current functionality associated with them but have
+> been reserved for functionality that might be added to Rust in the future.
+You
+> can find a list of the keywords in Appendix A.

 ## Variables and Mutability